Meaning and Interpretation

 - understand how linguistic meaning interacts with other knowledge systems: cognition, general (encyclopaedic) knowledge, contextual and cultural knowledge

-The course is taught over 10 weeks with a 2 hour lecture and a 1 hour tutorial per week.
-In term 3 there is 2 hours of revision.
+The course is taught over 10 weeks with a 1 hour lecture and a 1 hour tutorial per week.
+In term 3 there are 2 hours of revision.

 Scope and syllabus

 The course is intended to convey:

 - a sense of how words, sentences and utterances are associated with meaning, interpretation and language use in the broader context